staticnet-io/staticnet-io.github.io/_posts/2024-12-26-python-practice-ai.md

 ---
 # Using AI as a Learning Tool

 Recently I've been talking more with a few of the many AI chatbots currently available, for help and ideas on various topics.
 One of the things that came to mind was to ask for suggestions on how to brush up on Python skills relating to network engineering and network automation.
-I've shared the responses I received from [Claude AI](https://claude.ai) below.
+I've shared the responses I received from [Claude AI](https://claude.ai){:target="_blank"} below.
 In the near future I'll do a follow up post to cover the solutions I came up with for each exercise.

-**NOTE:** solution links coming in a future update to this post.
+**NOTE:** solutions will be linked in future posts.
 {: .notice--info}

+---
 ```
 # Write a script that connects to multiple switches and verifies:
 # - NTP servers are correctly configured